National Day for Truth and Reconciliation

 Nîsôhkamâtotân Centre

-A community gathering place where Aboriginal and non-Aboriginal students can gather to network, study and share their post-secondary learning experiences.
+A community gathering place where Indigenous and non-Indigenous students can gather to network, study and share their post-secondary learning experiences.

 Why a blanket exercise made me disappointed, uncomfortable and angry